Closure

 - Closures allow the callee to get the types of the callback parameters, which means that language bindings don't have to write individual glue for each callback type.

-- The reference counting of Closure makes it easy to handle reentrancy right; if a callback is removed while it is being invoked, the closure and its parameters won't be freed until the invocation finishes.
+- The reference counting of [struct@Closure] makes it easy to handle reentrancy right; if a callback is removed while it is being invoked, the closure and its parameters won't be freed until the invocation finishes.